-The program is designed to be completed in 1.5 years, but it can be completed over a longer time period on a part-time basis.
+The principal goal of the Master of Engineering in Robotics (MEngR) degree program is to prepare individuals for professional practice in robotics engineering by leveraging the technical skills developed in an undergraduate engineering or physical science program.
+It is designed to be completed in 1.5 years, but it can be completed over a longer time period on a part-time basis.
 In order to finish in 1.5 years, students should take three courses (9 units) each in fall and spring semesters and four courses (12 units) in the second fall semester.
 For this program, the supervised project (6 units) is optional.

-The required courses assume the following foundations in mechanical engineering and materials science, electrical engineering, systems engineering and computer science.
+The required courses assume the following foundations in mechanical engineering and materials science, electrical engineering, systems engineering, and computer science.
 Although they do not count toward the degree program, they are recommended for those students who lack these foundations.